-The Basel Convention has another work stream on the environmentally sound management of hazardous and other waste, through developing the Environmentally Sound Management Framework, which establishes a common understanding of what sound management encompasses and identifies tools and strategies to promote its implementation.
+The Basel Convention has another work stream on the environmentally sound management of hazardous and other waste, through developing an environmentally sound management framework, which aims to establish a common understanding of what sound management encompasses and identifies tools and strategies to promote its implementation.
 The toolkit which is a part of this framework is a collection of practical tools to assist parties and other stakeholders in ensuring environmentally sound management of hazardous and other wastes, including e-waste.